 CBD vs. Sleep Problems and Fatigue

-A study conducted by the Sleep-Wake Disorders Center revealed that all Lyme disease patients have poor sleep quality.
-Moreover, the study concluded that sleep disruptions are the cause of fatigue (13).
+A study conducted by the Sleep-Wake Disorders Center revealed that Lyme disease patients commonly have poor sleep quality.
+Moreover, the study found that sleep disruptions are the cause of fatigue (13).

 Lyme disease can disrupt neurotransmitters in the brain, causing insomnia.
-Individuals with insomnia are sometimes prescribed with over-the-counter sleeping agents, such as melatonin, antihistamines, and other herbal supplements.
+Individuals with insomnia are sometimes prescribed over-the-counter sleeping agents such as melatonin, antihistamines, and other herbal supplements.
 Lifestyle changes are most commonly recommended and provide benefits.

 However, a 2015 study published on the Sleep Disorders Journal reported that these common sleep medications have residual effects that may impair daytime activities (14).

 Some individuals cannot tolerate the residual effects of strong sleep medications because they disrupt daytime activities at home, work, or school.